ddcovery/d_null_safety/README.md

 ## Disclaimer

 I really don't like dealing with nulls.
 I consider this need an "anti pattern".
-After daling with it in dart/flutter and given my experience with scala i really consider this an "anti pattern"
+After dealing with it in dart/flutter and given my experience with scala i really consider this an "anti pattern"

 ### The Dart (and Flutter) antipattern